4 charged with giving sleep aids to kids at Tennessee day care - NewsBreak

 Stewart County Sheriff Frankie Gray said a complaint was filed against MiMi’s Child Care on March 25.
 Investigators interviewed parents who said their children were reported to be lethargic or having health-related issues after staying at the day care.

 Melatonin is commonly used as a sleep aid.
-According to the Mayo Clinic , the most common side effects include headache, dizziness, nausea and drowsiness.
+The most common side effects include headache, dizziness, nausea and drowsiness, according to the Mayo Clinic .

 Detective Dana Saltkill and Detective Lee Miller both called the alleged incident “very shocking.”